 For instance, worried investors may decide not to provide as much funding to startup companies.
-That would reduce demand for office space, hurt real estate developers, and lead to higher losses for banks.
-Banks, in turn, might become more reluctant to lend.
+That would reduce demand for office space, hurt real estate developers, and lead to higher losses for lenders.
+Financial institutions, in turn, might become more reluctant to lend.

 But in a flexible economic system that welcomes investment, there will be adjustments that help set the stage for an upswing.
 Investors will come to expect better earnings and less uncertainty.
 Estimate changes will become positive for valuations.

 Stocks will be worth what someone is willing to pay, yes, but a potential seller may find that prices then coincide with his estimate of long-term business value.
 Not having been compelled to sell when prices were low, he can realize a better price.